A PRACTICAL GUIDE TO HIPAA COMPLIANCE

 HIPAA requires that if PHI is disclosed without authorization for purposes such as research, then it must be de-identified first.
 As long as the information is masked to the extent that it cannot identify specific individuals, it is not considered as PHI.

-5.a.Securing your patients' PHI (Protected Health Information)
+5.a.Are you securing your patients' PHI (Protected Health Information)?

 |During a site walkthrough at a security risk assessment of a large hospital a couple of years ago, we found a bunch of CDs stashed in an open drawer on the hospital floor in the hallway.
 These CDs had patient names, date of birth and other PHI on them.
 They had discontinued the system using CDs and the data had been ported to the new system, so they had no use for these CDs.
 This was a breach just waiting to happen, fortunately, the hospital security staff took action immediately after these CDs were discovered and securely destroyed them.|

 |On September 18, 2018, another hospital The University of Texas Health Science Center at Houston notified the Department of Health and Human Services of a breach affecting 500 patients, caused by theft of paper/ films.||On August 9, 2018, Anne Arundel Dermatology, P.A., a dermatology practice in Maryland, reported a breach to the Department of Health and Human Services, caused by the theft of paper/ films affecting over 1300 patients.|